-Your doctor will ask you about your symptoms – if you have found a lump, for example, you will be asked how long ago it was detected – and will usually also perform a visual and manual examination of both breasts and axillae (armpits).
-You will not be diagnosed with cancer on the basis of this initial assessment; you will usually be referred to a specialist breast cancer clinic for further testing.
+Your doctor will ask you about your symptoms – if you have found a lump, for example, you will be asked how long ago you noticed it.
+Your doctor will usually also perform a visual and manual examination of both breasts and axillae (armpits).
+You will not be diagnosed with cancer on the basis of this initial assessment; if your doctor feels it necessary you will usually be referred to a specialist breast cancer clinic for further testing.

-If you’ve been referred to the breast cancer clinic by your GP after self-examination, you may first be given a mammogram; if you’ve been referred from a screening programme, you may nonetheless be required to undergo another mammogram.
+If you’ve been referred to the breast cancer clinic by your GP, you may first be given a mammogram; if you’ve been referred from a screening programme, you may nonetheless be required to undergo another mammogram.
 Younger women (aged under 35) may instead have a breast ultrasound scan (imaging produced by inaudible high-frequency sound waves), since their breasts are denser and thus harder to penetrate with X-Rays.
-Biopsies (microscopic examination of tissue taken from the body) are also often used.
+Biopsies may be taken (a small sample of tissue cells taken from the body) to test the cells for cancer.

 If you are diagnosed with cancer, other tests such as CT scans (computerized composites of X-rays which form detailed pictures), MRI scans (imaging of the brain or spine made using magnetic fields and radio waves) and bone scans may be used to establish whether the cancer has spread to other parts of the body.